The Farm Project is on view at Saunders Farm through October

 Winding back towards the western edge of the farm, the most daunting and physically compelling work is by Alex Uribe, a 20ft tall totemic sculpture made of smooth, thick logs, which come to a point at the top (tee-pee) style, held together with a chain.
 Whether these logs were found on site or not becomes irrelevant, as they could have been, but this piece feels comfortably at home in this environment.
 It lends itself to reflection not only about the surrounding wooded landscape, but to a distant past when this form would have been instantly recognizable as shelter or kindling.

 Two other works caught my attention towards the end of the route.
 The first is a series of painted fabric scrims in the trees by Sheilah Rechtschaffer titled Camo-Pop with a camouflage pattern and coloration.
 The slightness and gentle gesture of hanging this shimmery fabric in the trees, catching the streaming sunlight, is offset by the association of camouflage; hunting and ongoing warfare.
 These thoughts feel somehow out of place in this pastoral setting, and so are all the more striking.

 The Farm Project at Saunders Farm is organized by Collaborative Concepts, a not-for-profit, non-membership organization.
-It is open daily from10 am to dusk at 853 Old Albany Post Road, Garrison, New York.
+It is open daily from 10 a.m. to dusk at 853 Old Albany Post Road, Garrison, New York.
 The exhibition continues through the end of October.
-A mid-run reception will be held on October 9th with performance art and a music program Admission is free.
-Further information may be found at <http://www.collaborativeconcepts.org>
+A mid-run reception will be held on Oct.
+9 with performance art and a music program Admission is free.
+See collaborativeconcepts.org.